ahungryhipster/ahungryhipster.github.io/_posts/2014-06-15-nashville-favorites.md

 ## Favorite place to grab a cup of joe

-7AM: JJ's, it's desolate, quaint, and the comfy couches make it so easy to settle in.
+**7AM: JJ's**, it's desolate, quaint, and the comfy couches make it so easy to settle in.
 Parking isn't usually an issue at that time which is _rare_ for JJs.

 ![JJs.jpg](/images/JJs.jpg)
 Tip: if there's no spot in front, park in the Noshville lot behind, I've never gotten ticketed (shh!).

-2PM: Barista Parlor, weekends are always busy but if you go at odd hours, you can always find a spot without feeling suffocated.
+**2PM: Barista Parlor**, weekends are always busy but if you go at odd hours, you can always find a spot without feeling suffocated.
 Treat yourself, get a macaroon.

 ![BaristaParlor.jpg](/images/BaristaParlor.jpg)
 Tip: Don't come here if you need an outlet.